delvtech/agent0/INSTALL.md

 # Install -- overview

-Python 3.9 is required currently, to maintain compatibility with Google Colaboratory.
+Elf-simulations has been tested with Python 3.9 and 3.10.

 Set up your favorite python virtual environment.
 We use: